6531503060-nipeerawut/ClassSync/README.md

 <div align="center">
   <img src="https://github.com/user-attachments/assets/1e5cae31-48cd-40b8-a266-7b51f4a4ceeb" alt="Architecture ClassSync-Photoroom" width="700">
 </div>
-<p>The “ClassSync” is a web-based platform designed to streamline attendance tracking and notifications.
-Students can easily check in for their classes online, mark their attendance, and receive confirmation notifications.
-The system uses HTML/CSS/JavaScript for the frontend, Node.js/Express for backend APIs, and the database used for efficient attendance data management is MySQL, which ensures a responsive and mobile-friendly user experience.</p>
+<p>The “ClassSync” is a web-based platform is designed to help students efficiently manage their class attendance.
+It allows students to conveniently check in and check out of their classes online, ensuring accurate tracking of attendance records.
+In addition, the system provides students with access to their personal attendance schedule, allowing them to monitor their class participation history and stay informed about their learning progress.
+Built with EJS, Express.js, and MySQL, the platform offers a reliable and user-friendly experience for both students and administrators.</p>

 <h2>Architecture Design</h2>
 <img width="858" alt="Screenshot 2567-11-17 at 14 59 23" src="https://github.com/user-attachments/assets/b63a1542-6be3-4350-80f1-a7d72e0b581a">